Author: Jeff Bacon

 Modifying Child Support in Oklahoma City

-An Oklahoma child support order is a snapshot — of one parent’s income, the other parent’s income, and the parenting time arrangement on the day the order was entered.
+An Oklahoma child support order is a snapshot.
+It captures each parent’s income and the parenting schedule on the day it was entered.
 Real life keeps moving.
 Jobs end.
 Incomes shift.
 Parenting time changes.
-Oklahoma allows child support to be modified when those changes are material — but you have to file.
-Support continues to accrue at the old rate until a motion to modify is on file.
+Oklahoma lets you modify support when those changes are material — but you have to file.
+Support keeps building at the old rate until a motion to modify is on file.

-Modifying support is governed by the same Income Shares framework under 43 O.S. §§ 118 through 118I.
-The standard is generally a material change in circumstances — typically defined as a change that would produce a different support amount of a meaningful percentage (commonly 20%).
+Modification runs under the same Income Shares framework in 43 O.S. §§ 118 through 118I.
+The standard is generally a material change in circumstances.
+That usually means a change that would shift the support amount by a meaningful percentage (commonly 20%).

 Grounds That Typically Justify Modification